About Dogstar Observatory

-Dogstar Observatory is a home astronomical observatory located in Balsam Mountain Preserve community near Sylva, North Carolina.
+Dogstar Observatory is a home astronomical observatory located in the Balsam Mountain Preserve community near Sylva, North Carolina.

-You can see some of my early efforts to master the complex art of astrophotography.
+Thus was born Dogstar Observatory.
+Sam (the original astro dog) was our 6 year old Shih Tzu who often kept me company during nighttime observations.
+RIP Sam.
+Elsewhere on the site you can see some of my efforts to master the complex art of astrophotography.
 It’s still hard to grasp how much time it really takes to capture detailed images of even bright objects like M42.
 Of course capturing the images is just the first step with the myriad of options for image stacking and correction.
 Hope you enjoy the site and images.

 This site is more than just about astronomy and astrophotography.
 It is also home to other interests including ham radio, astrophysics, nature photography, space travel and flying.
 Check out the links in the menu.
 In addition the cameras on the webcam link that I installed mostly to spot native wildlife, images from an all sky camera are posted where you might catch the occasional meteor shower or ISS pass.

 I would also like to call your attention to the community we live in.
 Balsam Mountain Preserve is not your typical gated mountain community.
 Nearly 80% of the 4400 acres are deeded permanently to a land trust and will never be developed.
 While we have an amazing golf course, we are not exclusively a ‘golf community’ where all the homes are clustered around the course.
 We have an active Nature Center with full time staff that serve to educate residents and the surrounding communities in Jackson County about nature and the importance of conserving our natural environment.
 Click below to learn more about the Preserve.